astonm/pyxl-fasthtml/README.md

 # pyxl-fasthtml

-This is a [fork](https://github.com/astonm/pyxl-fasthtml) of a [fork](https://github.com/gvanrossum/pyxl3) (unmaintained) of [Pyxl](https://github.com/dropbox/pyxl) (unmaintained), an early implementation of the pattern made popular now by React, allowing the use of HTML-like markup inside of a Python file. pyxl-fasthtml was itself inspired by the [XHP](https://github.com/facebook/xhp/wiki) project at Facebook.
+This is a [fork](https://github.com/astonm/pyxl-fasthtml) of a [port](https://github.com/gvanrossum/pyxl3) of a [fork](https://github.com/dropbox/pyxl) of [Pyxl](https://github.com/awable/pyxl), an early implementation of the pattern made popular now by React, allowing the use of HTML-like markup inside of a Python file.
+Pyxl was itself inspired by the [XHP](https://github.com/facebook/xhp/wiki) project at Facebook.

 With the appearance of [FastHTML](https://docs.fastht.ml/) there's a newfound reason to want this sort of capability.
 The built-in component library is a powerful abstraction for generating HTML, but nothing quite matches the real thing.
 Rather than writing